Partial cloverleaf interchange

 A partial cloverleaf interchange or parclo is a modification of a cloverleaf interchange.

-The design has been well received, and has since become one of the most popular freeway-to-arterial interchange designs in North America.
+The design, originally invented by the Ontario Ministry of Transportation, has since become one of the most popular freeway-to-arterial interchange designs in North America because it maximizes traffic flow while eliminating weaving.
 It has also been used occasionally in some European countries, such as Germany, Hungary, Italy, the Netherlands, and the United Kingdom.

 An aerial view of a parclo A2 featuring roundabouts connecting Highway 5 and Matkus Shopping Center in Kuopio, Finland.